 As with the components, there are three basic steps to formulating a spagyric remedy:

-Practitioners extract the essential oil of the plant with vapor (or “sulphur”) and ferment the remainder of the plant and extract the “mercurious” by distilling the alcohol.
-The “sal” is produced by extracting the mineral components of the plant and then added to (or reunified with) the tincture.
+Practitioners extract the essential oil of the plant with vapor (or “sulphur”) and ferment the remainder of the plant and extract the “mercurius” by distilling the alcohol.
+The “sal” is produced by extracting the mineral components of the plant and then added to (or reunified with) the formula.

 Using Spagyric Remedies

 Whether taken internally or applied as an ointment, spagyric essences are gentle, non-toxic remedies that practitioners say can be used complementarily with other methods.